Privacy policy.

 We will only disclose personal information in accordance with the Privacy Act 1988, which includes:

-- For the purposes we have advised and for related purposes the individual would reasonably expect.
+• For the purposes we have advised and for related purposes you would reasonably expect.

 7. Data Security

 We take the security of your personal information seriously.
-We implement various measures to protect your data, including:
+We implement reasonable measures to protect your data, including:

-We will retain your personal information only for as long as necessary to fulfill the purposes for which it was collected and to comply with legal requirements.
-When no longer needed, we will securely destroy or de-identify your information.
+We will retain your personal information only for as long as necessary to fulfil the purposes for which it was collected and to comply with legal and professional obligations.
+When no longer required, your information will be securely destroyed or de-identified.

 8. Access to Your Information

 You have the right to access the personal information we hold about you.
-If you believe any information is inaccurate or incomplete, you may request corrections.
+If you believe any information is inaccurate, incomplete, or out of date, you may request corrections.
 To access or correct your information, please contact our Privacy Officer.

 9. Complaints and Contact Information